marcusberner/sandal/README.md

 It's recommended to throw an error if the extension is not applicable to the constructor or container base on the `isConstructor` argument, indicating that it was used in a non supported way.

-### Chaining
+### Fluent interface

-All sandal operations can be chained.
+All sandal operations except `resolve`, `resolveAsFactory`, `resolveAsService` and `has` returns the container and can thus be implemented with a fluent interface.

 ##### Example